 Enter the fiery and ambitious Quintus, who sets Marcus straight with 58 commands ranging from maintaining a pleasant expression and manner (“You can be rather stiff at times.
 You desperately need to learn the art of flattery”) to wooing vested interests (“Never let them think you are a populist”).

-Obama and Romney, take note:
+Candidates, take note:

 Make Friends.
 Cultivate supporters from every quarter—beginning with your spouse and kids.
 If you’ve done something for someone in the past, call in the chips; if you haven’t, promise to later (then conveniently forget).
 Sleaze is a plus: “You can eagerly and unashamedly cultivate friendships with people no decent person would talk to.”

 Promise Everything.
 Don’t forget any segment of the electorate: the business community, wealthy elites, rural voters, youth.
 Appeal to all special interests simultaneously through “vague generalities.”
 Pledge the impossible, for “broken promises are often lost in a cloud of changing circumstances so that anger against you will be minimal.”

 Manipulate.
 Make voters love you by acting like you care: keep your door open, remember names, inspire hope for a better future.
 Turn voters against your opponents by harping relentlessly on (and exaggerating) their flaws.
 Quintus cites the outlandish crimes of Marcus’s foe, exhorting him to brush up on all the details: